xmtp/XIPs/XIPs/xip-sender-defined-identity.md

 ### Sender - Client Procesing guidlines

-- Clients SHOULD send the `sender-idenety` content in the first message sent to a peer.
+- Clients SHOULD send the `sender-identity` content in the first message sent to a peer.
 - Clients SHOULD send the `sender-identity` content any time the sending users updates their desired name or pfp.
 - Clients SHOULD NOT send the `sender-identity` content with every message.
 - Clients MAY send messages that only contain the `sender-identity`